Rosuav/satisfactory-looting/README.md

 * Hypothesis: Chunks are rigid and there aren't too many of them.

 Enumerate all fields and the MapProperty.
 Count stuff.

+Some object classes seem only to be in the save file if we've been near them.
+Includes:
+NutBush/BerryBush/Shroom, CrashSiteDebris, MercerShrine, Crystal, CreatureSpawner

+Is BP_Ship_C just another piece of debris?
+See if it's removable - or more specifically, see if clearing a crash site gets rid of one of them.